Acbyke/alx-pre_course/0x01-git/README.md

-This is step 2 task
+This is the second step
+I am not there yet, but i am making lots of progress